-It is certainly noteworthy that none of the sources relating to women reading megillah or Torah, including parallel reference the statement of Samuel that a woman’s voice is ervah to justify restricting either Torah or megillah reading by women in public.
+It is certainly noteworthy that none of the sources relating to women reading the megillah or the Torah mention Samuel’s statement that a woman’s voice is ervah to justify restricting reading either the Torah or the megillah by women in public.

-To summarize:

-The Talmudic sources cited above are referring to post-Temple restrictions and concerns for debauchery stemming from songs with inappropriate and crude content.
+To summarize, the Talmudic sources cited above refer to post-Temple restrictions and concerns for debauchery stemming from songs with inappropriate and crude content.
 The Talmud takes a strict position against song and music at all gatherings, particularly those involving wine and women.
-In Tannaitic times it seems that Jews were ordered to abstain from music completely as a sign of mourning.
-In Amoraic times, the rabbis tried to dissuade people from engaging in song and music with a few exceptions.
-From both Talmudic and post-Talmudic sources, it seems that they were never completely successful in eradicating song and music, even frivolous song, from Jewish celebrations.
+It appears that in Tannaitic times, Jews were ordered to completely abstain from music as a sign of mourning.
+In Amoraic times, the rabbis tried to dissuade people from engaging in song and music with only a few exceptions.
+From both Talmudic and post-Talmudic sources, it seems that they were never completely successful in eradicating music and song – even frivolous song – from Jewish celebrations.
 These sources do not relate to the halakhic issue of women singing.
-It is unequivocal that songs of a sexual licentious nature are prohibited both in single sex and mixed company.
-This nonetheless, still does not implicate by association women singing songs of a non-sexual nature such as folk songs, religious songs or lullabies.
-For instance, the Talmud does not bring up kol isha with regard to megillah reading by women for men or women reading Torah in synagogue as the reason for restricting these practices.
+It is unequivocal that songs of a sexual, licentious nature are prohibited both in single-sex and mixed company.
+Still, this does not imply any prohibition of women singing songs of a non-sexual nature such as folk songs, religious songs or lullabies.
+The Talmud does not raise the issue of kol isha with regard to megillah reading by women for men or women reading Torah in synagogue.
+It would appear that kol isha was not viewed as a reason to restrict these practices.

 Post-Talmudic Interpretation

-In the wake of the analysis of Talmudic text, it remains to be determined what the halakhic implications are for women speaking or singing in mixed company.
+Having analyzed these Talmudic texts, it remains to be determined what the halakhic implications are for women speaking or singing in mixed company.

 Is a woman’s voice always considered ervah as suggested by the source in Kiddushin?